flarum/docs/extend/settings.md

 Each `Form-group` should contain an individual input.
 The `bidi` property on the input corresponds to the setting on the Settings table that the input will modify.
 It will be automatically propagated with the current settings value, and it will change the value once "Save Settings" button is clicked.

 *Oh?
-What's this?* When you click "Save Settings" the [SettingWasSet](https://github.com/flarum/core/blob/v0.1.0-beta.7.1/src/Event/SettingWasSet.php) event is dispatched?
+What's this?* When you click "Save Settings" the (settings) [Saved](https://github.com/flarum/core/blob/master/src/Settings/Event/Saved.php) event is dispatched?
 How cool!